markmi/acpphint/acpphint_src/Code_issues_vs_original_HINTs.md

 1/gamut (viewed as a rational number).

-While this variation on Hint does not use such, I'll note that for the original serial HINT declares main as returning void instead of the required int.
+While this variation on Hint does not use such, I'll note that the original serial HINT declares main as returning void instead of the required int.
 (Presumes wanting to avoiding implementation-defined status for HINT's code.)

 ##### Original pthreads HINT notes . . .
 The original pthreads HINT source only has the initial dx (scx/NCHUNK/nproc) known to be an integral (non-negative) power of 2 when (for k known):